SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 ## Start Event `data`

 An event with the name `START` must be sent to signal the start of a playback session.
-This event conveys important context information and is therefore required, no matter playback successfully starts or not:
+This event conveys important static context information and is therefore required, no matter playback successfully starts or not:

 - Success: The `START` event must be sent when the player is ready to play.
 - Failure: The `START` event must be sent immediately before an `ERROR` event describing the reason for the failure.